Xpost2000/cranklang/README.md

 **NOTE: most of this is actually just a "TODO list" right now, although at the moment a subset of the language features compile.**

+**NOTE: One fun target goal, is to get this to be "self-hosting".
+While I still depend on a C compiler since I'm not going to pull in LLVM and writing my own native codegen is kind of painful, I'll consider being able to rewrite the compiler in Crank to be a cool goal :)**

 This is a basic alternate C-syntax sort of language.
 It's an exercise in writing parsers and figuring out how to write compilers.